mozilla-l10n/documentation/tools/pontoon/adding_new_locale.md

 ### Population
 Number of native speakers.
 Find locale code in [CLDR territoryInfo.json](https://github.com/unicode-cldr/cldr-core/blob/master/supplemental/territoryInfo.json) and multiply its `_populationPercent` with the territory `_population`.
 Repeat if multiple occurrences of locale code exist and sum products.

-At this point click **SAVE** in the bottom right corner to save the new locale, and check if the locale's page is available, in this case at https://pontoon.mozilla.org/am/
+At this point click **SAVE** in the bottom right corner to save the new locale, and check if the locale’s page is available, in this case at https://pontoon.mozilla.org/am/

 You should also add the Pontoon Intro project to this locale, through the [standard admin interface](https://pontoon.mozilla.org/admin/projects/pontoon-intro/).